 Have you ever gotten a raise at work and immediately thought of how you would spend your new money, starting with celebratory champagne?
 It’s a slippery slope financial pros call “lifestyle inflation,” which describes the phenomenon of people super-sizing their lives when they increase their income rather than saving that extra money.

-One of the big areas where we tend to spend our newly earned dough is on housing.
+One big area to watch out for: housing.
 “A lot of times we get into the trap of renting or buying a place that’s more than we need, whether that’s space or location or whatever,” Blaylock says.
-So don't start packing the moving boxes as soon as the promotion kicks in; if your current living situation is perfectly suitable, then hold off on getting that sweet two-bedroom in the heart of the city until you start making some progress on savings goals.
+So don't start packing the moving boxes as soon as the promotion kicks in.
+If your current living situation is perfectly suitable, hold off on getting that sweet two-bedroom in the heart of the city until you start making some progress on savings goals.

 If you're already in a home where the payments feel burdensome on your budget, then it might be time to do some real soul searching.
 Weigh your current housing costs with your priorities (neighborhood, square footage and school district, for example).
 If you could get by with a smaller home or one that's farther away from your ideal location — and you're desperate to cut costs and save more — a move could be in the cards.